San Diego Chargers (8-7) at Denver Broncos (4-11)

 Going against San Diego's top-ranked pass defense Sunday, Tebow can go a long way toward cementing his future as the No. 1.
 But barring an exceedingly poor performance, it should serve as just another career stepping stone.

-Incumbent Kyle Orton already has stated publicly that should he return, he's done nothing to negate his solid season prior to his rib injury and should continue as the No. 1 signal caller.
+already has stated publicly that should he return, he's done nothing to negate his solid season prior to his rib injury and should continue as the No. 1 signal caller.

 He's not wrong in that assessment.